 - Hierarchy.
 As you start assigning font sizes and weights, remember to think about the elements of your page and how they relate to one another.
 Your title or logo will almost certainly be the king of the castle, so to speak, so it should be dominant and stand out in relation to the other elements.
 Section titles might be the next most important element, followed by headings, and finally body text (just as an example).
 Utilize H1, H2, H3, etc. tags to classify which pieces are most important.

 As you create your website, it will slowly expand from a single page to multiple pages that point to one another.
 The amount of content you have and how you want readers to view it will help you decide the structure of the website.
-Regarding Web Design Springfield MO designers need to think about the pathway that viewers will use to navigate the site.
+Designers need to think about the pathway that viewers will use to navigate the site.
 The navigation should be intuitive and obvious.
 As a designer, you should anticipate your users’ wants and needs and plan for them.
 How can a user easily click back to the homepage?
 How will they know how to contact you?
 Where will they find this content or that content?
 What will they want to do once they’ve found it?
 And if you want more traffic on a specific page, link to it on related pages.
 Create the map based on what your viewers need and then whittle in your own objectives.
-Great Web Design Springfield MO viewers understand is laid out in a way that makes sense and guides the viewer along.

 Finally, consider how many people have smart phones and will be accessing your website on their phone or another mobile device.
 It is important that you test out your website on these devices and fix any bugs.
 If your website has a lot of traffic and you want to devote more time to it, you could also create a mobile version that reads completely differently but is better suited for small screens.
 With responsive web design, designers can achieve just this.
 Using a fluid structure based on proportions, percentages, and flexible images, responsive websites easily adjust to provide an optimal viewing experience no matter what the screen size.
 You could also create an app that makes the user experience even more convenient.